 The National Conservation Easement Database (NCED) is the first national database of conservation easement information, compiling records from land trusts and public agencies throughout the United States.
 This public-private partnership brings together national conservation groups, local and regional land trusts, and state and federal agencies around a common objective.
 The NCED is the first nationwide database and website for sharing and managing information about conservation easements.
 This effort helps agencies, land trusts, and other organizations plan more strategically, identify opportunities for collaboration, advance public accountability, and raise the profile of what’s happening on-the-ground in the name of conservation.

 NCED is an initiative of the U.S. Endowment for Forestry and Communities.
-Additional financial support has been provided by the Gaylord and Dorothy Donnelley Foundation; the Knobloch Family Foundation; the Graham Foundation; the U.S. Forest Service, State and Private Forestry; and the U.S. Fish and Wildlife Service, Landscape Conservation Cooperatives (LCC); and the Geraldine R. Dodge Foundation.
+Additional financial support has been provided by the Gaylord and Dorothy Donnelley Foundation; the Knobloch Family Foundation; the Graham Foundation; the U.S. Forest Service, State and Private Forestry; the U.S. Fish and Wildlife Service, Landscape Conservation Cooperatives (LCC); and the Geraldine R. Dodge Foundation.
 These supporters enable the NCED team to move forward with developing the NCED database.
 The NCED team include the following leading conservation organizations: Conservation Biology Institute, Ducks Unlimited, NatureServe, The Trust for Public Land, and (founding partner) Defenders of Wildlife.
 The NCED team also collaborates on data acquisition and standards with the USGS National Gap Analysis Program (GAP) Protected Areas Database – United States (PAD-US) on data acquisition and standards.
-Four federal agencies - the U.S. Fish & Wildlife Service, U.S. Department of Agriculture’s Natural Resources Conservation Service, and the U.S. Forest Service - are sponsors of the effort and are partnering with the Endowment in support of the national database.
+Four federal agencies - the U.S. Fish & Wildlife Service, U.S. Department of Agriculture’s Natural Resources Conservation Service, U. S. Geological Survey, and the U.S. Forest Service - are sponsors of the effort and are partnering with the Endowment in support of the national database.
 Other key sponsors include The Nature Conservancy and the Land Trust Alliance.